Call for Proceedings - ISMB 2014

 Publication of the proceedings as an online part of the Bioinformatics journal will result in fully citable articles, indexed by Medline and ISI.
-See the conference proceedings for ISMB/ECCB 2011¬†for an example of online-only publication by Oxford University Press.
+See the conference proceedings for ISMB/ECCB 2013 for an example of online-only publication by Oxford University Press.

-ISMB 2012 will accept a maximum of 32 Proceedings Track papers¬†hors of accepted papers will be given a 20-minute time slot (plus 5 minutes for questions) in the conference schedule to provide an oral summary of their work.
+ISMB 2014 provide authors of accepted papers a 20-minute time slot (plus 5 minutes for questions) in the conference schedule to provide an oral summary of their work.